orxfun/orx-parallel/docs/thread_usage.md

 `OncePool` is not a persistent thread pool — it does not hold on to any threads between computations.
 If a computation uses `T` threads, exactly `T` threads are spawned just before the computation starts and released immediately after it completes.
 When no parallel computation is running, no threads are blocked or held in reserve.

-This design fits naturally with orx-parallel's execution model: regardless of the number of tasks in the input, the library always spawns exactly `T` threads.
+This design fits naturally with `orx-parallel`'s execution model: regardless of the number of tasks in the input, the library always spawns exactly `T` threads.
 Those `T` threads live for the duration of the computation, continuously pulling tasks from a concurrent task queue, and are all released once the computation completes.
 Because the number of `thread::spawn` calls is constant — not proportional to input size — the spawning overhead is often insignificant.
 This makes `OncePool` the default for most use cases.

 ### BasicPool (`persistent-pool`)